alegunta-git/turbo-guide/1 Log/1 Ramblings Notes.md

 ## Pain Points

+**Monday W/o roadmap**
+- No Plan for the week :  what to do next , where is the Prioritized list of tasks
+- no visible dashboard ,
+- Not using to-do list / MIT tasks ,
+- *DRIFTING* and reactive wrt task implementation

 GTD
 - Not updating trackers
 - Same old story - investment no trackers < less than 30 min per week to review docs